ddnexus/pagy/docs/toolbox/paginators/keynav_js.md

 ---

 `:keynav_js` is a fast KEYSET paginator that supports the UI.

-!!! warning Caveat

-Nav bar links beyond the last or highest visited page are not displayed.
-!!!
+It's a pagy exclusive technique.

-- It requires [JavaScript Support](../../resources/javascript.md) and a browser that implements `sessionStorage`.
+- It requires [JavaScript Support](../../resources/javascript.md) and a browser that implements `sessionStorage` _(largely supported by all browsers nowaday)_.
   - If those conditions are not met, it falls back to the [:countless](countless.md) paginator seamlessly.
     :::